 This stitch dictionary has a little bit of everything.

 This book felt like stash permission in the best way!
+And I reference it in my article about yarn stash organization.

 Okay, okay.
 This isn’t a book in the traditional sense, but it could serve as a journal.
 Since stitch gauge and row gauge aren’t the same in knitting (stitches are wider than rows are tall), a regular square grid doesn’t work for mapping out designs and colorwork.

-Check out my favorite fiction, non-fiction, and board books, too!
+I have some purls of wisdom, knitting tricks, and knitting patterns for you, too.
+And check out my favorite fiction, non-fiction, and board books, too!